Jefferson-Lopes/quartus-installation/README.md

     $ sudo apt install libxft2:i386 libxext6:i386 libncurses5:i386 bzip2:i386

+### Additional package

+This additional package is needed for using the ModelSim-Altera.
+So, it isn't necessary for those how will not use ModelSim and can be installed in the future.

+    $ sudo apt install g++-multilib

+**NOTE**: This may be causing an error because it's a 32bit program (ModelSim) running on a 64bit system.

 ### Downloading the Software

 To avoid errors and simplify the installation, download Quartus through the Combined Files tab.
 Download link: https://fpgasoftware.intel.com/?edition=lite